-This homemade gluten free Hawaiian bread is tender, sweet and incredibly soft.
+This homemade gluten free Hawaiian bread recipe is tender, sweet and incredibly soft.
 Check out that amazing texture - and it's not just GF, but dairy free too!

 It’s no surprise that gluten free breads are tricky.
 They aren’t as forgiving as gluten breads and need the right balance of everything to produce a bread with the perfect texture and taste.
 This bread was especially challenging as the pineapple juice was a unique flavor – too much and it’s way too tangy, too little and it’s too sweet.
 I can confidently say that this version mimics the storebought bread to a T. It’s tender, not crumbly and super soft.
 It's really THAT good!